Generalized Long-Moody functors

-Assume now that the groups $H_{0}$ and $H$ are free groups.
-Recall that $H$ is non-trivial.
-For a very strong polynomial functor $F$ of degree $d$, an easy induction on the polynomial degree proves that $\tau_{2}^{rank\left(H\right)}\left(F\right)$ is very strong polynomial of degree $d$.
-A fortiori, the result follows from the relation (\ref{eq:decompostiondeltafree}) of Theorem \ref{thm:Splitting LM}. \end{proof}
+Assume now that the groups $H_{0}$ and $H$ are free.
+We recall that $H$ is non-trivial.
+For a very strong polynomial functor $F$ of degree $d$, we deduce from Lemma \ref{lem:diffevantau2} that $\mathcal{I}_{R[H]}\otimes_{R[H]}\tau_{2}F\cong\tau_{2}^{\oplus r(H)}F$ is also very strong polynomial of degree $d$.
+A fortiori, the result follows from a clear induction using the relation (\ref{eq:decompostiondeltafree}) and the commutation property of the evanescence endofunctor $\kappa_{1}$ with the endofunctor $\mathbf{LM}$ of Theorem \ref{thm:Splitting LM}. \end{proof}